School-based apprenticeships and traineeships

 minimum of 600 hours (80 days) of paid employment must be provided every 12 months.

 School-based trainees must not complete in less than 12 months unless they have completed the minimum paid work requirement.
-The Department of Education and Training may randomly audit completing school-based traineeships and request evidence to confirm the minimum of paid employment was worked.
+The Department of Employment, Small Business and Training may randomly audit completing school-based traineeships and request evidence to confirm the minimum paid employment was worked.

-Where scheduled work time is missed and an employer and the student are not able to make up the missed days within the 12 month period due to matters not within their control, they should seek further advice from the department.
+Where scheduled work time is missed and an employer and the student are not able to make up the missed days within the 12 month period due to matters outside their control, they should seek further advice from the department.

 Government contributions to training costs